 Book Club EVE (Coordinated by Theresa Olsen)

 Book Club EVE meets by Zoom the 3rd Thursday of each month from 5:30-6:30 PM, hosted by a rotating roster of members who facilitate a review of the author and book.
-Refer to this website page “DAY and EVE Book Club Selections 2020-2021”.
+Our first Evening Book Club discussed the “Searcher” by Tanya French on September 16th.
+Please refer to the page “DAY and EVE Book Club Selections 2021-2022” on this website for further selections of the year..

 Dining Out (Coordinated by Sara Crouse)

-Dining Out meets on the 3rd Saturday of each month around 4-6:00 PM at selected restaurants, or via ZOOM.
+Dining Out meets on the 3rd Saturday of each month around 4-6:00 PM at selected restaurants.
 This group is for members and spouses who enjoy an evening out with friends.
-When unrestricted, the group wines and dines at various restaurants in Omaha and surrounds.
-During Covid-19, the group may meet by ZOOM, or locations will be limited to venues with outdoor patios or meeting in outdoor locations.
-You’ll be notified of the restaurant selection or location a month in advance, so you can decide if you want to give it a try.
+When unrestricted, the group wines and dines at various restaurants in Omaha and surroundings areas.
+The group is notified of the restaurant selection and location a month in advance, so everyone can decide if they wish to give it a try.
 During our first four years, we’ve gathered at 25 different restaurants and sampled the wide variety of food that Omaha offers.
+In 2020 we continued our meetings at local parks with carry out dinners or by Zoom meetings.
+We are finally beginning a new year again in person at local restaurants.
+As long as restrictions allow, we will be meeting in person at local restaurants throughout the year.

 Fine Arts (Co-coordinated by Marge Boska and Marge Woodman)

-Gourmet Club (Co-coordinated by Susan Mathers and Belinda Greiner)
+Gourmet Club (Co-coordinated by Belinda Greiner and Mary Beth Gust)

 The Gourmet Club meets 4-6 times per year hosted at rotating member locations.
 Gourmet members share meal preparation tips and learn new culinary techniques while enjoying an evening of socializing.
 Over the years this group has sampled a wide variety of cuisines and enjoyed the diverse culinary talents of the group.
 Don’t let the name scare you, the emphasis is on a good party.
 Spouses are included in the gatherings.